paulstephane/UPLPlayer/README.md

 Web player for ECDesigns UPL96

-Purpose:
+Features:

-(1) offers a very simple folder based browser to control playback of the UPL
+(1) very simple interface (folder based) to browse albumw and control playback of the UPL

-- does not read tags or images from the wav files
+(2) does not use nor require tags and images to be stored in music files This may limit the appeal for some, but may simplify the preparation of music files for others, as the UPL requires specific tag formats (ID3V2).

-(2) ability to split single wav files into multiple tracks based on cue sheets
+(3) ability to use single wav files containing multiple tracks withcue sheets
-- your entire music collection can be played from the UPL (max: 98000 albums)
+- more files can be stored on a USB drive and played on the UPL (max: 98000 albums)
-- albums can be played gaplessely (provide the tracks are gapless)
+- albums can be played gaplessely (provided the tracks are gapless)

-Music saved as single (multi-track) wav files with cue-sheets have the following limitations:
+- albums can be grouped in folders

+Use of single-file albums with cue sheets is possible with the following restrictions:

+- a single wav file cannot be larger than 4GB (FAT32 restriction)
-- no more than 99 tracks per album
+- a sibgle wav file cannot contain more than 99 tracks per album
 - a wav file cannot have a duration longer than approximately 2 hours and 45 minutes (9999 seconds to be exact)